IReEn: Reverse-Engineering of Black-Box Functions via Iterative Neural Program Synthesis: IReEn: Iterative Reverse-Engineering of Black-Box Functions

 Where $\hat{P}$ is a set of sampled solutions that are program candidate(s) $\{\hat{p}_1,...,\hat{p}_C\} \in \hat{P}$ and $C \geq 1$.

-In detail, we train this recurrent encoder and decoder for program synthesis on a set of ground-truth programs $\{p_i\}_i$ and specifications $\{I/O_i\}_i$.
+In detail, we train a recurrent encoder and decoder for program synthesis on a set of ground-truth programs $\{p_i\}_i$ and specifications $\{I/O_i\}_i$.
 Each specification is a set of $K$ pairs $\spec_i = \{(I_i^k,O_i^k)\}_{k=1}^{K}$ where the program needs to be consistent with, that is, $p_i(I_i^k) = O_i^k$ for all $k\in\{1,\ldots,K\}$.
-In our work, we pre-train the program synthesis proposed by \citet{bunel2018leveraging}, where they use encoder-decoder neural networks to generate the desired program given input-output specifications.
+In our work, we pre-train the program synthesis proposed by Bunel et al. \cite{bunel2018leveraging}, where they use encoder-decoder neural networks to generate the desired program given input-output specifications.
 Note that the synthesizer is dependent on the input specification, that is, different $\spec_a$ and $\spec_b$ may produce different programs through the synthesis, i.e., $\Psi(\spec_a) = p_a$ and $\Psi(\spec_b) = p_b$.
-For a detailed discussion, e.g. of the I/O encodings, we refer to \citet{bunel2018leveraging}.
+For a detailed discussion, e.g. of the I/O encodings, we refer to Bunel et al. \cite{bunel2018leveraging}.